-At present, the directors of the Company are elected at each annual general meeting and hold office until the next annual general meeting, or until their successors are duly elected or appointed in accordance with the Company's Articles or until such director's earlier death, resignation or removal.
-The Company's current Board consists of Wallace M. Mays, Richard F. Clement Jr., Thomas A. Doyle, Douglas E. Eacrett, Greg Burnett, and Malcolm F. Clay.
+At present, the directors of the Company are elected at each annual general meeting and hold office until the next annual general meeting, or until their successors are duly elected or appointed in accordance with the Company's Articles, or until such director's earlier death, resignation or removal.
+The Company's current Board consists of Wallace Mays, Richard F. Clement, Jr., Thomas A. Doyle, Douglas Eacrett, Greg Burnett, Malcolm Clay and John Dustan.

-Management of the Company proposes to nominate all of the current directors, for election by the Shareholders as directors of the Company.
-In addition, management of the Company proposes to nominate a new director, John Dustan, for election at the Meeting.
+Management of the Company proposes to nominate the current directors for election by the Shareholders as directors of the Company, with the exception of Wallace Mays who will not be standing for re-election.
 All directors elected at the Meeting will hold office until the next annual meeting of Shareholders.
 Information concerning the proposed directors, as furnished by the individual nominees, is as follows: